 - Through direct entry.

 There are lots of undergraduate degrees and postgraduate certificates and degrees with a project management concentration.
 Further education is generally what people think of first when they consider how to become a project manager.

 Whether you opt for a module of project management within a degree in a different discipline, or take one with a high proportion of project management, is up to you and will depend on the direction you see your career taking.

-A project management individual module is definitely worth considering because even if you don’t end up in a ‘full’ project management role, you can guarantee that most jobs these days will require you to be able to plan and organise your own work and possibly the work of other people as well.
+A project management individual module is definitely worth considering because even if you don’t end up in a ‘full’ project management role, you can guarantee that most jobs these days will require you to be able to plan and organize your own work and possibly the work of other people as well.

-Majoring in project management or taking a combined degree could also give you a professional qualification (or the background and education required to be able to sit the exam for a professional qualification).
+Majoring in project management or taking a combined degree program could also give you a professional qualification (or the background and education required to be able to sit the exam for a professional qualification).

 That’s a way to round out your education so it’s worth considering if your chosen degree course will count in any way towards industry qualifications.

 How to get into project management without a degree option 1: Apprenticeships